mendersoftware/mender-qa/Documentation/adding-new-repository.md

 4. New project > Create blank GitLab project
 5. Configure branches, permissions, etc, but let the bot do the syncing.

+## Fork GitHub project for mender-test-bot

+`mender-test-bot` has functionality to automatically create PRs to update enterprise repositories on any merge to open source repository.
+To make it possible, `mender-test-bot` needs to fork enterprise repository.

+To fork the project in GitHub:

+1. Log into GitHub as `mender-test-bot`, credentials are in `mystiko`
+2. Navigate to enterprise repository, then fork it for `mender-test-bot` user.

 ## Docker image(s)

 When applicable, prepare Docker image repositories for the new component.